South Korea presses on with flu vaccination programme amid concerns about deaths

 South Korea ordered 20% more flu vaccines this year to ward off what it calls a “twindemic” of concurrent major flu and COVID-19 outbreaks in winter.

-So far 8.3 million people had been inoculated since the programme began on Oct.
-13, with about 350 cases of adverse reactions reported, the KDCA said.
+So far 9.4 million people had been inoculated since the programme began in September, with about 789 cases of adverse reactions reported, the KDCA said.

 The KDCA reported 155 new coronavirus cases as of Thursday midnight, bringing total infections to 25,698, with 455 deaths.